aztech9/dotfiles/README.md

 * snowfag for improving pw()

-if you want to use the ssh alias generator, place all your hosts in hosts.txt. an sample hosts.txt can be found in hosts.sample
+if you want to use the ssh alias generator, place all your hosts in hosts.txt. an sample hosts.txt can be found in hosts.sample rebuild hosts.sh with the alias rebuild_hosts or use ./rebuild_hosts.sh

 syntax: <server_name> <hostname>:[port] [kwargs]

-ssh aliases are rebuilt on every startup with the ssh_agent boot. if you need to rebuild your aliases use the rebuild_hosts alias or rebuild_hosts.sh.
+....this is purely optional and probably unnecessary.